sylefeb/Silice/projects/terrain/README.md

 ```
 We use only the first 8 bits of `h00` and `h10` as the higher 8 bits are the color palette index.

-Here is the linear interpolation applied to the view above:
+Here is the linear interpolation of heights applied to the view above.
+See the 'polygonal look'?
+Just an illusion resulting from interpolating the height values, there are no triangles here:
 <p align="center">
   <img width="400" src="z_interp.png">
 </p>